solenum/exengine/README.md

 This approach allows easy and direct access to the engine back-end should you want to make modifications to suit your specific needs, so think of it as more of a template.

 Assuming you don't want to set up your own build system (I can't blame you), you can clone the repo and use the existing build system and file structure as a starting template.
-It compiles on Linux, MacOS, and Windows.
+It compiles on Linux and Windows.

-The code-base is almost entirely C99, with an exception for [imgui](https://github.com/ocornut/imgui) support, which is also optional and exists only for tools and debugging.

 **The contents of main.c/game.c are only supplied as examples to showcase how one might use the engine.**

 ### What are the features?
 * *Simple* and small
-* C99 compliant
+* A straight-forward C99 codebase
-* Deferred rendering
+* A deferred and forward renderer
 * Various light casters
 * Smooth shadow mapping
 * Normal & specular mapping
-* Half-kernel SSAO
+* Half-kernel SSAO (deferred only)
 * IQM model loading
 * 3D model animation
 * Scene manager